 You’re at Borough with your other half, and you’re supposed to be getting excited at the idea of fresh wild mushrooms, or something.
 But actually, you just want to say sod the mushrooms, and to go eat a slab of meat, medium rare, with a stiff drink on the side.
 Go to Hawksmoor.
 They’re your people.
 This outpost of Hawksmoor literally has Borough’s traders on its doorstep and some great daily specials, so you can argue you’re technically doing the market thing.
 If you work in the area - even better.
-Their lunch time specials are the perfect excuse for a splurge you’re not going to regret.
+Their lunch specials are the perfect excuse for a splurge you’re not going to regret.
 Until you fall asleep at your desk, that is.

-When you blearily stumble out of London Bridge station, all delicate and fragile like the scrotum of a naked mole rat, it’s a common thing to seek a place to look for a coffee.
+When you blearily stumble out of London Bridge station it’s a common thing to seek a place to look for a coffee.
 It’s also completely possible that you’re meeting someone at the station for a coffee, but you want to be done as quickly as possible and thus walk the absolute minimum distance.
-Short of going to Nero (or shooting yourself), you could head across the road to the ’Bridge branch of Grind, which has good coffees and full meals of food to eat with your caffeinated beverage, and plenty of tables to linger in case you decide you like them after all.
+Short of going to Nero, you could head across the road to the London Bridge branch of Grind, which has good coffees, and full meals of food to eat with your caffeinated beverage.

 There are a few options for after work drinks - and honestly, picking the place with the most people stood outside with pints is never a bad option - but for our money, we like the Southwark Tavern.
 There’s loads of room to sit if you’re feeling arthritic, but the bit outside is a nice place to stand on a night after work.
 They have tasty burgers on Wednesdays and perfectly good gastropub-y type dishes in the dining room downstairs.